ceorron/stable-inplace-sorting-algorithms/README.md

 As of May 2020 we introduced intro_sort, this is an implementation similar to std::sort.
 However our intro_sort algorithm is commonly faster than both std::sort and std::stable_sort in our tests.
 See table above.
 (NOTE intro_sort is not a stable sorting algorithm as it builds from quick_sort.)

-Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor (but non zero overhead).
+Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor, but non zero, overhead.
 This is to avoid the probable worst case performance that occurs in quick_sort when the input data is flat (aka many items in the input list are equal), meaning these versions of algorithms stable_quick_sort and intro_sort perform much better in scenarios where there are some equal items in the input list, and so should be prefered, but are otherwise identical to those algorithms.

-hybrid_zip_sort and hybrid_merge_sort are both hybird sorting algorithms, using insertion_sort with their respective algorithms, and as a result are faster variations of zip_sort and merge_sort respectively.
+hybrid_zip_sort and hybrid_merge_sort are both hybird sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of zip_sort and merge_sort respectively.

 binary_insertion_sort is a re-thought insertion_sort that searches in the sorted part of the list using binary search to find the insertion point.
 The algorithm is still O(n<sup>2</sup>), best and worst case, but now only does O(n log n) comparisons and so is faster in some cases.
 Note binary_insertion_sort is still slower than insertion_sort when sorting a small number of items.